Australia in World War I: Landing at Anzac Cove

 The Anzacs were confronted by a treacherous, confusing tangle of ravines and spurs that descended from the heights of the Sarı Baır range to the sea.
 The landing was only lightly opposed by scattered Turkish units until Mustafa Kemal, commanding the 19th Division and perceiving the threat posed by the landings, rushed reinforcements to the area in what became a race for the high ground.
 The contest for the heights was decided on the second ridge line where the Anzacs and Turks fought over a knoll called Baby 700.
-The position changed hands a number of times on the first day before the Turks, having the advantage of the higher ground on Battleship Hill, took final possession of it.
+The position changed hands several times on the first day before the Turks, having the advantage of the higher ground on Battleship Hill, took final possession of it.
 Once the Anzac advance was checked, the Turks counter-attacked, trying to force the invaders back to the shore, but failed to dislodge them from the foothold they had gained.
 A trench perimeter quickly developed and a bloody stalemate ensued until August.